gldeng/project-loning-mind-framework/meta-prompt.md

    3. Adjust the solution plan created in step 1 with the knowledge gained in step 2

 4. **Expected Outcome:**
-   - The revised prompt should stimulate enhanced analytical thought.
+   - The generated CoT should be on a methodoligical level.
-   - It should facilitate a comprehensive understanding of the subject matter.
+   - It should contain minimal domain knowledge.
-   - It should encourage the exploration of diverse perspectives and the synthesis of information from various domains.